 The Impact of COVID-19 on Commercial Real Estate

-There’s no denying a change in the landscape of how we do business post-COVID-19.
+There’s no denying a change in the landscape of how we do business after the impact of COVID-19.
 The pandemic’s effects on commercial space and commercial real estate overall leave many wondering what’s next and how to proceed from here.
 During shutdowns and lockdowns, we experienced a constriction in demand for building engineers.
-With the subsequent reopening of businesses everywhere, building engineers are in critically short supply.
+Now, with the subsequent reopening of businesses everywhere, building engineers are in critically short supply.

 When the lockdown began, so did the mass exodus from office space to remote working from home.
 However, today’s companies are becoming more aware that working remotely does have its limitations.
 The truth is, interaction plays a huge role in developing people – more so than formal training.
 This is especially true for those just starting in their careers.
 Collaboration with others is an essential part of determining success and will continue to be necessary.